Wedding-Planner-October-2019/BackEnd/README.md

 }
 ```

-## POST /auth/user/login
+## POST /auth/user/register

-The email and username must be unique and are required.
-The password must be 12 characters.
+The email and username must be unique and are required.password require.The password must be 12 characters.

 #### Expected Payload: